samshaiza/data-structures-algorithms/Basics/Big O Time Complexity.md

 1. Growth is with respect to the input.
 2. Constants are dropped.

 O(2n) -> O(n).
 Big O is meant to describe the upper bound of the algorithm (growth).
-The constant eventually becomes irrelevent.
+The constant eventually becomes irrelevant.

 ```typescript
 (n = 1), O(10n) = 10, O(n ^ 2) = 2;